Which Of These Statements Is True About Xml

 XML in Data Storage and Exchange

 XML is used for storing and exchanging data in various domains, including healthcare, finance, and manufacturing.
-XML-based standards like HL7 (Health Level Seven) and FIX (Financial Information Exchange) facilitate interoperability between systems and enable seamless data exchange.
+XML-based standards like HL7 (Health Level Seven) and FIX (Financial Information Exchange) make easier interoperability between systems and enable seamless data exchange That's the part that actually makes a difference.
+Turns out it matters..

 XML in Document Formats